GuyFarley/reading-notes/class07.md

 ## What is your malfunction!
 Hopefully not your function...

 But before we talk about *functions*, let's talk about the *control flow* (or, the order in which the computer executes statements in a script).
 Most JavaScript will include many control structures such as *conditionals*, *loops*, and *functions*.
-These ontrols can drive complex flows of processing with very few lines of code!
+These controls can drive complex flows of processing with very few lines of code!
 Here's the point: **When reading a script, you must not only read from start to finish but also note how the program structure affects the order of execution.**

 Ok back to functions.
 They are blocks of code designed to perform a task, and are only executed when something in the script "invokes" them.
 Functions are how we, as coders, create new commands for a program.
 They are very handy because they allow you to reuse code.
-In other words: Once code is defined once, it can be used over and over.
+In other words: Once code is defined, it can be used over and over.

 ## Function Invocation